-- Instead of being passionate about not having a mortgage payment, we are redirecting that excitement into growing a baby cash cow.
-Hopefully, this baby cash cow turns into a money making lard ass!
+- Instead of being passionate about not having a mortgage payment, we redirect that excitement into growing a baby cash cow.
+Hopefully, this baby cash cow turns into a money-making lard ass!

 So this leads to the following question: Will we end up paying off our mortgage early?

 The point is, Option #1 is the doorway to giving us the most options.
-It is impossible to know for sure what we are going to want to do in 5-10 years.
+It is impossible to know what we will want to do in 5-10 years.
 Things could drastically change.
 The stock market could end up tanking and then enter an extensive recovery period.
 Or things could continually go up.
 But by putting ourselves in a flexible spot, we have the opportunity to change our plans.